 It was due a return and now it is back.
 I’m talking about the ‘bonus when you transfer your hotel loyalty points to British Airways Avios‘ promotion.

-This year, the bonus is the biggest ever.
-It is usually 25%.
-This time, when you transfer hotel loyalty points to British Airways, you get a 35% bonus.
+The bonus is usually 25%.
+This time, as they did in Summer 2016, when you transfer hotel loyalty points to British Airways, you get a 35% bonus.

 There are a few simple rules you must follow: